Review – Solstice Live at the Dome 20/4/25 – by John Wenlock-Smith

 And you’re not far from here

-When I recently saw IQ perform Never Land live, Peter emphasised that the title comprises two separate words, and has no connection with either Marillion or Peter Pan (!)
+When discussing Never Land, Peter emphasised that the title comprises two separate words, and has no connection with either Marillion or Peter Pan (!)
 When we are young, life is an adventure, and we feel invincible – we learn to fly but never think about landing.
 The song traces the emotions of the person left behind after their partner has departed from the adventure of life, progressing from bewildered grief to the realisation that the departed one lives on through his memories of the experiences they shared.
 The tinkling bells and dreamy haze of keyboards recall the opening of ‘Fallout’, the closing track of Resistance, and evoke a similar atmosphere of nostalgia and longing for the unattainable.
 Peter’s vocals resonate with an intense sense of yearning, enhanced by pulsing keyboards and Mike’s tenderly consoling guitar.
 A hypnotic four-note falling figure on keys which gradually gains in intensity will make a dramatic return at the climax of the track.
 The full band enters with a warm rush of sound, sending a powerful surge of emotion streaming through the music like those last golden rays of the setting sun which are a central image in Peter’s poignantly evocative lyrics.
 The pain of loss is universal, and after Mike’s final, passionately yearning guitar solo Peter’s radiantly expressive vocals irresistibly draw the listener in to relive all the anguish of that emotion and find consolation in the album’s closing moments:

 I see you now, I see you now